yihuai-gao/arx5-sdk/README.md

 ## Update (2024.08.22)
 - Enable one-step waypoint scheduling (see `python/examples`).
 - Support EtherCAT-CAN adapter (follow the instructions in [EtherCAT-CAN setup](README.md#ethercat-can-setup)).
-- Support arbitrary DoF robot arm (not only 6DoF); thoguh other DoF numbers are not tested yet.
+- Support arbitrary DoF robot arm (not only 6DoF).
 - Allow setting up robot and controller configurations as arguments (see `config.h` and `test_joint_control.py`).

 When updating the sdk to your codebase, please first remove the entire `build` folder and run the building process again.